akionsight/great-usernames/README.md

 username = generate_username()
 print(insert_username(username))
 ```
-If the terminal prints `True` then you knoe that the username has been inserted.
+If the terminal prints `True` then you know that the username has been inserted.